couchbaselabs/hands_on_n1ql/content/slide-17.md

 # Part 1: Setup, Getting Started and Querying

-## Ordering results
+## Aggregate functions

-Queries can optionally include an ORDER BY clause describing how the results should be sorted.

-Modify the query to show the product with lowest price first.
+Aggregates provide a way to get information about a group of data.

+Try change the query to get an overall customer count.

+Then try change the query to show a count of customers in each postal code and state (postalCode is the name of the postal code field).

 <pre id="example">
-SELECT name, description, unitPrice
+SELECT count(customer) as customers, state
-  FROM product
+  FROM customer
-    ORDER BY unitPrice DESC
-      LIMIT 10
+    GROUP BY state
 </pre>